Book Reviews

 Special sections list top ten religious and cultural attractions, such as rock art sites, sacred trees, stained glass windows, sacred mountains, historic pilgrimages and harvest festivals.

-Beautiful color photos, many full-page, depict the religious ruins, monuments, shrines, buildings, icons, sculptures and festivals described in Sacred Places of a Lifetime.
+Beautiful color photos, many full-page, depict the religious ruins, monuments, shrines, buildings, icons, sculptures and festivals.
 The Majestic Ruins introduction, for example, features a high-impact image of a carved stone head squeezed by tree roots at Ta Prohm Temple near Angkor Wat in Cambodia.

 Travel That's Good for the Soul